hackerschoice/hackerschoice.github.io/segfault/index.md

 ## Love Research.
 Hate Abuse.

 We do not tolerate abuse.
-Contact us on [Telegram](https://t.me/thcorg) or email root at thc.org if you have any concerns.
+Contact us at root at proton.thc.org if you have any concerns.

 ## Contact